Native American Veteran Direct Loan Program (64.126)

 Applicant Eligibility

-Native American veterans recognized by a Federally Recognized Tribal Government as a Native American and who: (a) Served on active duty on or after September 16, 1940, and were discharged or released under conditions other than dishonorable.
-If service was any time during WWII, the Korean Conflict, the Vietnam-era, or the Persian Gulf War, then the Native American Veteran must have served on active duty for 90 days or more; peacetime service only must have served a minimum of 181 days continuous active duty.
+Veterans who are, or whose spouses are, recognized by a Federally Recognized Tribal Government as a Native American and who: (a) Served on active duty on or after September 16, 1940, and were discharged or released under conditions other than dishonorable.
+If service was any time during World War II, the Korean Conflict, the Vietnam-era, or the Persian Gulf War (ending date for the Persian Gulf War has not been set), then the Native American Veteran must have served on active duty for 90 days or more; Veterans with peacetime service must have served a minimum of 181 days continuous active duty .
 If separated from enlisted service which began after September 7, 1980, or service as an officer which began after October 16, 1981, a veteran must also have served at least 24 months of continuous active duty or the full period for which called or ordered to active duty.
-Veterans of such recent service may qualify with less service time if they have a compensable service-connected disability or were discharged after at least 181 days, under the authority of 10 U.S.C 1171 or 1173. (b) Any Native American Veteran in the above classes with less service but discharged with a service-connected disability. (c) If acknowledged as a Native American by a Federally Recognized Tribal Government, unmarried surviving spouses of otherwise eligible Native American veterans who died in service or whose deaths were attributable to service-connected disabilities and spouses of Native American members of the Armed Forces serving on active duty, who are listed as missing in action, or as prisoners of war and who have been so listed 90 days or more. (d) Members of the Selected Reserve recognized by a Federally Recognized Tribal Government as Native Americans and who are not otherwise eligible for home loan benefits and who have completed a total of 6 years in the Selected Reserves followed by an honorable discharge, placement on the retired list, or continued service.
+Veterans of such recent service may qualify with less service time if they have a compensable service-connected disability or were discharged after at least 181 days, (90 days during Persian Gulf War), under the authority of 10 U.S.C 1171 or 1173. (b) Any veteran in the above classes with less service but discharged with a service-connected disability. (c) individuals may also be eligible if they were released from active duty due to an involuntary reduction in force, certain medical conditions, or in some instances, for the convenience of the Government; (d) If acknowledged as a Native American by a Federally Recognized Tribal Government, unmarried surviving spouses of otherwise eligible veterans who died in service or whose deaths were attributable to service-connected disabilities and spouses of members of the Armed Forces serving on active duty, who are listed as missing in action, or as prisoners of war and who have been so listed 90 days or more; (e) Native American spouses of members of the Armed Forces serving on active duty, who are listed as missing in action, or as prisoners of war and who have been so listed 90 days or more; (f) individuals who performed full-time National Guard duty (as defined in section 101 of title 10) for a period of not less than 90 cumulative days, including a period of at least 30 consecutive days; (g) Members of the Selected Reserves who are, or whose spouses are, recognized by a Federally Recognized Tribal Government as Native Americans and who are not otherwise eligible for home loan benefits and who have completed a total of 6 years in the Selected Reserves followed by an honorable discharge, placement on the retired list, or continued service.
+Applicants must have sufficient present and prospective income to meet loan repayment terms and have a satisfactory credit record.

 Beneficiary Eligibility

-Native Americans who are veterans, service personnel, certain unmarried surviving spouses of veterans.
+Native Americans who are veterans, veterans who are married to a Native American, and certain Native American unmarried surviving spouses of veterans.

 Credentials/Documentation

 Evidence of the veteran's entitlement for loan benefits and qualifications for the loan purpose, documentation on the loan transaction and characteristics of the leasehold interest in the property proposed to secure the loan.
-Evidence also that the Federally Recognized Tribal Government which manages the trust land on which the home is or will be located recognizes the veteran as a Native American.
+Evidence also that the Federally Recognized Tribal Government which manages the trust land on which the home is or will be located recognizes the veteran, or the veteran's spouse, as a Native American.

 Application Procedure

-Eligible veterans should obtain a Certificate of Eligibility from the appropriate VA office and obtain an acknowledgment of Native American status from his or her tribal council or Native American organizational body.
-This evidence should be presented to the nearest VA office with an application for a loan.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Each participating tribe must first enter into a Memorandum of Understanding with VA.
+Eligible veterans should obtain a Certificate of Eligibility from the VA through www.va.gov or by mail and obtain an acknowledgment of Native American status from his or her tribal council or Native American organizational body.
+This evidence should be presented to the VA Native American Direct Loan (NADL) Team.

 Award Procedure

-The VA Regional Office or Loan Center will determine that application requirements are met, determine that the veteran is eligible for the loan and that the purposes for the loan meet the requirements of law and disburse the loan proceeds.
+The NADL Team will determine that application requirements are met, determine that the veteran is eligible for the loan and that the purposes for the loan meet the requirements of law and disburse the loan proceeds.

 Deadlines